National Anthem of the Republic of China

-The "Three Principles of the People" is the national anthem of the Republic of China as well as the party anthem of the Kuomintang.
-It was adopted in 1930 as China's national anthem and was used as such in Mainland China until 1949, when the Republic of China central government relocated to Taiwan following its defeat by the Chinese Communist Party in the Chinese Civil War.
+The "National Anthem of the Republic of China", also known by its incipit "Three Principles of the People", is the national anthem of the Republic of China, commonly called Taiwan, as well as the party anthem of the Kuomintang.
+It was adopted in 1930 as the national anthem and was used as such in both mainland China and Taiwan until 1949, when the Republic of China central government relocated to Taiwan following its defeat by the Chinese Communist Party in the Chinese Civil War.
 It replaced the "Song to the Auspicious Cloud", which had been used as the Chinese national anthem before.
 The national anthem was adopted in Taiwan on October 25, 1945 after the surrender of Imperial Japan.
 Mainland China, being governed by the People's Republic of China today, discontinued this national anthem for "March of the Volunteers".